clvv/fasd/README.md

 Fasd defaults to track your "$PWD".
 Set this to 0 to disable this behavior.

 $_FASD_AWK
-Which awk to use. f can detect and use a compatible awk.
+Which awk to use.
+Fasd can detect and use a compatible awk.

 $_FASD_SINK
 File to log all STDERR to, defaults to "/dev/null".